By default the pages list is wrapped in a div with class slp_pages_list.

 Checking your server, PHP and MySQL to ensure the character set is correct will go a long way toward importing special characters like registration characters.

-If you have the Poweradd on for WordPress or the Power / Professional / Enterprise level for MySLP you will see a header tab in your Store Locator Plus menu labeled Categories.
-This is where you can establish and manage settings and determine the categories you want to add in the form section of the user interface.
-The two sub sections under Categories is Settings and Taxonomy.
+If you have the Power add on for WordPress or the Power / Professional / Enterprise level for MySLP you will see a header tab in your Store Locator Plus menu labeled Categories.
+This is where you can establish and manage settings and determine the categories you want to add within the form section of the user interface.
+The sub sections under Categories is Taxonomy and Manager.

 There are components of the Power Add-on that use the built-in WordPress category system involving several tables.
 The Legacy add-on , Tagalong used this system.
 When moving sites over or combining sites, whether it be from a staging site, or an older site to a live site , getting the data in wp_slp_tagalong to match up with a pre-existing site that has pre-existing category data (taxonomies) will be a chore.